stefnotch/vibrating-alarm-clock/README.md

 ## TODO:
 - Show "not connected" warning if we aren't connected
 - Snooze
-- Aw, we do need a popup thingy https://developer.android.com/training/notify-user/build-notification#urgent-message

 ## Extra stuff for later
 - Auto reconnect on (alarm)restart